 - The Scrap-It program provides financial incentives (up to$6,000) for residents of British Columbia to scrap their high polluting vehicles for an electric vehicle and other low carbon forms of transportation.

-- During 2019 the Scrap-It program was able to provide residents of BC 1,500 incentives towards the purchase of new and used electric vehicles.
-During 2020 the program aims to increase the number of new and used electric vehicle incentives.
+- During 2020 the Scrap-It program was able to provide residents of BC 2,000 incentives towards the purchase of new and used electric vehicles

 Does your old vehicle qualify?